apideck-libraries/portman/examples/testsuite-content-tests/readme.md

 ```

 > **REMARK**:
-When using the content tests for `length`, `minLength`, `maxLength`, Portman will add specific checks as the Postman tests.
+When using the content tests for `length`, `minLength`, `maxLength`, Portman will add specific content checks as Postman tests.
 You could also include these types of length validation as part of your [OpenAPI specification](https://spec.openapis.org/oas/v3.0.3#properties), which will include maxLength, minLength, minItems, maxItems as part of the JSON schema validation contract test.

 ---